jeremyf/take-on-development/chapters/rake.md

 o   A library of prepackaged tasks to make building rakefiles easier.
 ```

+As with any of my tools, I look at the help on occassion.
+Rake has a few switches that are worth noting.

 ## rake -W

 Invoke rake with the `-W` option to see where each task is defined.